VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 {{< tip >}}

-Heads up! `strcmp()`, the function that compares strings (strings are what we call a sequence of characters in programming), is a bit odd in that it **doesn't** just check if they're equal and and return 1 (true) if they are and return 0 (false) if they're not.
-It acutally returns 0 if they **are** equal, a number greater than 0 (any number that's not 0 is "true" in C) if the first non-matching letter has a greater ASCII value, and less than 0 if it has a lower ASCII value. </br></br>Confused?
-Yeah, so is everyone else.</br></br>This is very counter intuitive to new programmers, but, this is why on line 17 there's an `!` (the sign for a logical `not`) which in this context basically means not-anything-other-than-zero, so `not-true`.
+Heads up! `strcmp()`, the function that compares strings (strings are what we call a sequence of characters in programming), is a bit odd in that it **doesn't** just check if they're equal and return 1 (true) if they are and return 0 (false) if they're not.
+It actually returns 0 if they **are** equal, a number greater than 0 (any number that's not 0 is "true" in C) if the first non-matching letter has a greater ASCII value, and less than 0 if it has a lower ASCII value. </br></br>Confused?
+Yeah, so is everyone else.</br></br>This is very counterintuitive to new programmers, but, this is why on line 17 there's an `!` (the sign for a logical `not`) which in this context basically means not-anything-other-than-zero, so `not-true`.
 It also would have been valid to switch the prints around, but this is just as confusing.</br></br>Anyway, don't worry about it.
 The gist is that this program does the same thing as the python one, it's just C and so has a lot more moving parts you'll need to lean how work.

 {{< /tip >}}

 You know the drill now.
 Press (Ctrl+F5) and see if it runs.
 This time, it may ask you what compiler you want to use - for now, we'll just use GCC.

-Then, set a break point - this time probablyon line 13, `for (int i = 0; ...`, and run it *with* debugging and step through.
+Then, set a break point - this time probably on line 13, `for (int i = 0; ...`, and run it *with* debugging and step through.

 ## Extra Things To Make Life Easier